 Tim Palmer is the award-winning author of 22 books on rivers, conservation, and the environment.
-He is also an accomplished photographer with one of the most complete collection of photos of rivers in the U.S.
+He is also an accomplished photographer with one of the most complete collection of photos of rivers in the United States.

 For over 30 years, Tim's writing and photography work have braided together his love of rivers and nature with his drive for creative expression and his deep commitment to conservation.